-Ashmoor Lakes is within the beautifully wooded area of Ashmoor Copse, we have 3 lakes over about an acre of land.
-The lakes have many swims, mostly single swims, but there are few doubles.
+Ashmoor Lakes is set within the beautifully wooded area of Ashmoor Copse.
+We have 3 lakes over about an acre of land, and 36 fishable swims.
 The ponds are well landscaped and have reeds and lilies to create features to fish to.

 There is a lot of wildlife in and around the lakes and regular visitors are ducks, Buzzards, Kingfishers and all manner of song birds.
 Keep an eye out for our resident grass snakes in the spring and summer and woodpeckers making use of the few surrounding dead trees.